tuckertt/random_scripts/ukcloud_backoff/README.txt

 if using an Org or User endpoint

 Requirements:

+File has to include "-master" in branch name as is for master branch of repo's

 need to have an API token for git
  - on a logged in github page open user -> settings
  - bottom left click "developer settings"